MikaelMonjour/mongodb-for-python-developers/data/README.md

 mongorestore --drop --db DATABASE /path/to/unziped/dir
 ```

-PS : This command is to be executed in the shell (not after the mango command)
+PS : This command is to be executed in the shell (not after the mongo command)